themichaelbender/demos/courseware/Configure-files-blobs/course-resources.md

 # Course Resources for Microsoft Azure Administrator: Configure Azure Files and Azure Blobs

-The following is a comprehensive guide of documentation related to Azure Backup and Azure Site Recovery.
+The following is a comprehensive guide of documentation related to Azure Files and Azure Blobs.
 Along with the video course and hands-on learning, reviewing all the Microsoft documentation related to the AZ-104 exam objectives is highly recommended for exam success.

 ## Microsoft Azure Administrator Exam AZ-104 Information